-Grade Component Points Percentage

-Class orientation 30 3.0%

-Learning checkpoint assignments (10 × 15 points) 150 15.0%
+Grade Component Points Percentage Class Orientation 30 3.0% Learning checkpoint assignments (10 × 15 points) 150 15.0% PlayPosit Interactions (12 × 12.5 points) 150 15.0% End-of-module assignments (12 × 12.5 points) 150 15.0% Exams (3 × 130 points) 390 39.0% International Environmental Issue Essay 130 13.0% Total 1000 100%

-Attendance and in-class activities 300 30.0%

-Exams $(3 \times 130 \text{ points})^$ 390 39.0%

-International environmental issue essay 130 13.0%

-Total 1000 100%

-^{}Students who wish to drop one of their exam scores may take a cumulative final exam.
+Students who wish to drop one of their exam scores may take a cumulative final exam.
 The highest three of the four exam scores will count towards the final grade.

 Class Orientation Assignments: There will be a quiz during the first week of the semester to ensure that you understand important rules specified in this syllabus and are able to identify proper methods of citation.
 This quiz will be on Canvas and may be retaken an unlimited number of times up to the deadline until you are satisfied with your score.
-You will also complete an introductory discussion post.
+You will also complete an introductory discussion post and a practice PlayPosit assignment.